 WordPress was built to do everything for everyone.
 That's a strength on a massive blog or a busy online shop.
-For a five-page site advertising your trade in Chandler's Ford, it's the wrong tool for the job.
-You end up paying for features you'll never use, and putting up with the bloat that comes with them.
+For a five-page site advertising your trade in Chandler's Ford, it can be more than you need.
+You end up carrying features you'll never use, and the weight that comes with them.

 Speed is your biggest advantage